 During the ensuing battle, Qui-Gon and Obi-Wan once again encounter, Darth Maul, engaging him in lightsaber combat.
 Maul ferociously holds off the two Jedi with a double bladed lightsaber, eventually separating the master from the apprentice.
 Seizing the opportunity, Maul stabs Qui-Gon through the stomach, killing the older Jedi.
 Distraught over the loss of his Master, Obi-Wan calms himself with the Force, and renews his attack against the Sith apprentice, eventually slicing him in half.
 Enraged, Maul digs deep into the Force, wrapping his ruined body in the energy of the dark side.
 Badly injured, but still alive, he gives himself over to his hate, and manages to survive long enough to heal and ends up in a garbage hauler that eventually dumps him on Lotho Minor, a massive junkyard world for disposing of trash from other planets.

 After the Trade Federation is forced to retreat from Naboo, Obi-Wan is granted the full title of Jedi Knight, and requests permission to fulfill Qui-Gon’s dying wish by taking on Anakin as his own Padawan.
 The council reluctantly grants the request: Obi-Wan Kenobi will train Anakin Skywalker to be a Jedi Knight.

 There’s far too many details to cover every little bit, after all, this all originally appeared in books, comics, movies, and shows far with far more space for the details, but did any of your favorite bits get left out?
 Did you learn anything new or interesting?
-Let us hear about it in the comments, and be sure to check out Part II coming soon!
+Let us hear about it in the comments!